Laxsjo/BracketContext/README.md

 This visual studio code extension adds new contexts that specify if the cursor is currently inside a pair of brackets.
 These contexts can then be used in shortcut when clauses.

+> **Note:** This extension only supports jumping to and sensing brackets that are on the same line as the cursor.

 ## Features

 This extension adds the following features: